thrivingagsystems/thrivingagsystems.github.io/_news-activities/research-brief-chesapeake-bay-watershed-residents-and-farmers-views-on-water-quality.md

 title: >-
   Research brief: "Chesapeake Bay Watershed Residents’ and Farmers’ Views on Water Quality"
-enable-featured-card: true
+enable-featured-card: false
 enable-image: false
 image:
 event-date:
 description: >-
-  Thriving Ag project team members Edem Avemegah and Jessica Schad, who are on the project's External Evaluation Team, created a research brief, "Chesapeake Bay Watershed Residents’ and Farmers’ Views on Water Quality".
-You can view the research brief by clicking on the button below.
+  <p>Thriving Ag project team members Edem Avemegah and Jessica Schad, who are
+  on the project's External Evaluation Team, created a research brief, "Chesapeake Bay Watershed Residents’ and Farmers’ Views on Water Quality".
+You can view the research brief by clicking on the button below.</p>
 enable-button-link: true
 button-text: View the research brief
 button-url: >-